finlabsuk/open-banking-connector/docs/get-started/set-up-basic-configuration/README.md

 Database settings are documented [here](../../configuration/database-settings.md).

-Open Banking Connector requires connection to a PostgreSQL database.
+Open Banking Connector requires connection to a database.

 The following environment variables can be used to configure use of a PostgreSQL database: